PolyU-Edge-Intelligence-Lab/Lab-Website/content/authors/&nbspQihaaua-Zhou/_index.md

 ---

-# Qihua Zhou
+# Display name

+# Format: Your_given_name Your_surname

-title: Qihua Zhou
+title: Qihh Zhou

-# Qihua Zhou
+# Username

+# Format: this should match the folder name

 authors:
 - Qihua-Zhou